-🥇 What is the Best Roomba for Pet Hair today?
+🥇 What is the Best Roomba for Pets?

 Pets are great companions but then, managing their mess is a headache.
-The pet hair and pet-related odor may compromise your comfort but not if you have the best automatic vacuum.
+The pet hair and pet-related odor may compromise your comfort but not if you have a Roomba.

 Roomba Pet Series Comparison Table

 |Roomba 675||600 Pa||Aerovac HEPA-style||62 db||Wifi, Amazon Alexa, Google Assistant||90 min/120 min||Check Price|

 |Roomba 690||600 Pa||Aerovac HEPA-style||68 db||Wifi, Amazon Alexa, Google Assistant, Virtual Wall||90 min/120 min||Check Price|

 |Roomba 890||1000 Pa||HEPA Filter||68 db||Wifi, Amazon Alexa, Google Assistant, Virtual Wall||90 min/120 min||Check Price|

 |Roomba e5||1000 Pa||HEPA Filter||65 db||Wifi, Amazon Alexa, Google Assistant, Virtual Wall||90 min/120 min||Check Price|